You are on the global GfK website. Visit our local website for more offerings and information in your country.

 The survey, conducted online in 22 countries, gathered the responses of over 27,000 consumers ages 15 or older.

 Globally, consumers answered in roughly the same proportions as in the US.
 In all, 38% of those surveyed worldwide disagree (either “somewhat” or “completely”) with the statement, “I want to enjoy life today and will worry about savings and investments later.”
-Hong Kong, the Czech Republic and Brazil ranked as the top three countries in disagreement with that statement, with scores of 54%, 49% and 45%.
+Hong Kong, the Czech Republic and Brazil ranked as the top three markets in disagreement with that statement, with scores of 54%, 49% and 45%.

 Conversely, 34% of global respondents agreed with the statement, indicating that they prefer to emphasize enjoyment today over savings.
 The top countries for agreement were Turkey (42%), China (38%) and Sweden (37%).